 Notes

-- Leftover zucchini cupcakes will keep in a tightly sealed container at room temperature for 3 to 4 days, or in the refrigerator for up to 7 days.
+- Storage: Leftover zucchini cupcakes will keep in a tightly sealed container at room temperature for 3 to 4 days, or in the refrigerator for up to 7 days.
 If your cupcakes are very moist/wet, I recommend refrigerating.

-- Cupcakes can be frozen for up to 6 months.
+- Freezing: Cupcakes can be frozen for up to 6 months.
 Freeze, then gently wrap with plastic wrap and store in a freezer safe bag or container.
 To thaw, unwrap and place on the counter top for 1-2 hours.

 Comments